vasilisgee/capture-screen-extension/README.md

 # Capture Screenshot

-A Chrome extension for capturing browser screenshots with frame and shadow compositing — built as a clean alternative to the bloated tools that exist for this workflow.
+A Chrome extension for capturing browser screenshots with frame and shadow compositing, built as a clean alternative to the bloated tools that exist for this workflow.

 ![Chrome Extension](https://img.shields.io/badge/Chrome-Extension-4285F4?style=flat&logo=googlechrome&logoColor=white)
 ![Manifest V3](https://img.shields.io/badge/Manifest-V3-green?style=flat)